MarcGonzalezMoratona/AnimalHunt/README.md

 Animal Hunt is a conversational game inspired in ZORK.

-In this adventure, you are a hunter that has a debt with the bank and has to hunt animals and get its furs, sell them in the village store and pay the debt.
+In this game, your main goal will be to hunt animals and get furs, skins and feathers to pay a debt that you have with the bank.
+To win, you have to attack the animals (using a weapon is reccomended), kill them, loot them and give the items to the bank.
+If you die during a combat, the game is over.
+There is also a magic fountain where you can swim and recover your hit-points.

 There are some commands that you will need to know in order to play the game:

 - help - Shows the commands that you can use to play Animal Hunt